DevNutz/pizzamania-frontend-next/README.md

-# Backend with Next.js for Pizzamania Project
+# Frontend with Next.js for Pizzamania Project

 ## Development setup
 The project was scaffolded with the following parameters enabled: